McNamara84/elmo/README.md

   The type of the funderIdentifier.
 Is either NULL or "Crossref Funder ID"
   - Data type: String
   - Occurence: 0-1
-  - The corresponding field in the database where the value is stored is called: `funderId` in the `Funding_Reference` table.
+  - The corresponding field in the database where the value is stored is called: `funderidtyp` in the `Funding_Reference` table.
-  - Restrictions: is automatically saved, if a funder is selected from the dropdown list, can only be "Crossref Funder ID" or null
+  - Restrictions: can only be "Crossref Funder ID" (if a funder is selected from the dropdown list) or null
   - Scheme: DataCite 4.5
   - Value: `Crossref Funder ID`